-Whereas many machine vision applications usually use constant distance (and constant lighting), there has been a trend to use GigE Vision and USB3 Vision cameras also e.g. in outdoor applications such as traffic monitoring or security or sports with varying object distances.
-This enforces the need to adjust the focus.
+Whereas machine vision applications usually use constant lighting, there has been a trend to use GigE Vision cameras due to long cable length also in outdoor applications such as traffic monitoring, security, or sports.
+This enforces the need for controlling the image brightness by means of automatic gain or auto exposure on the one hand but also have possibilities to adjust field of view or zoom, or focus, or iris.